pmp-p/easywasi/README.md

 class WasiPreview1WithSockets = {
   constructor(options={}) {
     super(options)
-    // do somehting with optiosn to setup socket
+    // do something with options to setup socket
   }

   // obviously implement these however